fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 ### Exercise 11.2.

 In most exercises in this part we are building a CI/CD pipeline for small project found in [this example project repository](https://github.com/smartlyio/fullstackopen-cicd).

+Note that the code does not work with node version 15.
+If you happen to have that version, please downgrade to 14 or you are on your own.
 #### 11.2 the example project

 First thing you'll want to do is to fork the example repository under your name.
 What it essentially does is it creates a copy of the repository under your GitHub user profile for your own use.